Trek Slash 9.9 29 RSL - Review - Pinkbike

 Trek's Knock Block keeps the fork's crown from contacting the frame.

-There are two geometry settings, but the writing on the frame is incorrect - the low position is with the bolt in the most rearward position.
+There are two geometry settings, but the writing on the frame can be a little confusing - the low position (shown) is with the bolt in the most rearward position.

 Frame Details